zenoamaro/react-quill/README.md

 #### next
 - Fix React warnings about unique `key` props in toolbar (@Janekk).
 - Sending `delta` and `source` from editor change events.
 Fixes #17.
+- Rewritten uncontrolled and semi-controlled operation.
+Should fix #9, #10 and #14.

 #### v0.1.1
 - The pre-compiled distributable is not shipped with the NPM package anymore.
 Should fix [#2](https://github.com/zenoamaro/react-quill/issues/2).